 To make it easy for you, we have summarised highly profitable sectors that can be explored by foreign investors, along with their foreign ownership allowance:

-A factor that plays a significant role in contributing to the more investment-friendly environment in Indonesia is Investor KITAS.
+A factor that plays a significant role in contributing to a more investment-friendly environment in Indonesia is Investor KITAS.
 Indonesia investor KITAS is attractive because of its easy application and work permit fee waiver.

 Foreign investors do not need to wait for months to start working after pouring the initial investment.
 And, when they satisfy all the investment requirements, the work permit’s hefty fee amounting to USD 1,200/year is no longer required.